lyricme/lyricme.github.io/README.md

 Check the actuel sight out at - [lyricme.repl.co](https://lyricme.repl.co)

-If you want to you can see the [data](https://lyricme.repl.co/data/AFINN.json)
+If you want to you can see the open source [data](https://lyricme.repl.co/data/AFINN.json) that provides the positive and negative balance in the words

 Want to dowload the data?
 API - [Click here](https://lyricme.github.io/api/v1)